 The term “mad skills” refers to all the “out of the ordinary” skills that you get from a hobby.
 Your volunteering experience might be a good way to show your managerial skills.
 Completing crosswords demonstrates a good command of the English language and a certain amount of patience.
 Pottery classes indicate a creative side.
 The idea is to define the technical skills (know-how) and the soft-skills (social skills) you have gained and make them relevant to the job you want.

 Pick the activities that seem the most applicable to the position you want

 It is not just a question of coming across as authentic, you also have to demonstrate how these activities make you suitable for the job.
 So the best thing to do is to leave nothing to chance.
-Gambatto said: “One day, we created a position in which you had to be incredibly autonomous and resourceful, because nothing had been set in stone for the project at hand.
-We asked a guy to come in for an interview who told us about his road trip on a REALLY old motorbike that lasted for a few months over a few thousand kilometres.
-I have been travelling too and so I know how much of a fighter and how resourceful you have to be––and even creative sometimes––if you need to earn some money or to repair a burst tyre in the middle of the desert.
+Gambatto said: “One day, we created a position in which you had to be incredibly autonomous and resourceful because nothing had been set in stone for the project at hand.
+We asked a guy to come in for an interview who told us about his road trip on a REALLY old motorbike that lasted for a few months over a few thousand kilometers.
+I have been traveling too and so I know how much of a fighter and how resourceful you have to be––and even creative sometimes––if you need to earn some money or to repair a burst tyre in the middle of the desert.
 In short, I knew he was the right person for the job.”